Genus distribution polynomials for bicellular bicolored maps all with real zeros: Group characters

 \end{theorem}

+There exists a formula for the multivariate generating function of the numbers $\xi_{n,m}$ in Louf~\cite[Theorem 2.1.4]{louf-phd}.
+But it is not obvious to us how Theorem~\ref{thm:main-recur11} may be easily extracted from the generating function.
 The case $m=n$ of eq.~\eqref{eq:main-recur11} reduces to the famous Frobenius identity (e.g.~\cite{lan-zvon}).
 See Chen~\cite{chr-hur} for discussion.
-The second author~\cite{chen} has applied Theorem~\ref{thm:main-recur11} to studying one-face hypermaps, and a plethora of results, e.g., the Harer-Zagier formula~\cite{harer-zagier} and the Jackson formula~\cite{Jackson-combinatorial,sch-vass}, have been obtained in a unified way.
-In the following, we will further explore Theorem~\ref{thm:main-recur11} in order for studying bicellular maps.
+The second author~\cite{chen} has applied Theorem~\ref{thm:main-recur11} to studying one-face bicolored maps, and a plethora of results, e.g., the Harer-Zagier formula~\cite{harer-zagier} and the Jackson formula~\cite{Jackson-combinatorial,sch-vass}, have been obtained in a unified way.